Anne Hankford: Marriage and issue

+Death

 Anne died on 13 November 1485, in the same month of the restoration of the estates and title of Ormonde to her husband by King Henry VII's first Parliament.
 Thomas Butler and his brothers had been declared traitors by King Edward IV, who had had statutes made against them at Westminster.
 After her death, Thomas Butler married Lora Berkeley, daughter of Sir Edward Berkeley, by whom he had a daughter who died young.
 In 1509, he was appointed Queen Catherine of Aragon's first Lord Chamberlain.